 Notes

-- If you don't have fresh thyme, use fresh oregano or sage.
-If none available use dry oregano, thyme, Italian seasoning or even herbs de Provence.
+- If you don’t have fresh thyme, use fresh oregano or sage.
+If none is available use dry oregano, thyme, Italian seasoning or even herbs de Provence.